Alrighht. This will be interesting.

 Was it fun?
 Yes and no… Writing jokes was fun!
 And getting laughs was fun.
 Bombing was awful.
 Waiting was boring.

-Thing I’d do differently:
+What I’d do differently:

 3) Freelance Writing